whardier/UberSimpleAsteriskAJAMClient/README.md

 Trigger HTTP requests based on events.

-Send XMPP based on how a call ends external to Asterisk (for stability)
+Send XMPP based on how a call ends external to Asterisk (for stability reasons).

+Transcode recordings external to Asterisk (also for stability reasons).

+Open up a call ticket on another platform external to Asterisk (also also for stability reasons).

 Send UserEvents from Dialplan to make gears whirr elsewhere.

+Push events into a database elsewhere.